 As a Reform Jewish community, we can and must act to fight racism, center and support our Black members and leaders, and commit to sustained action guided by the sanctity of Black lives.

-Since the fall of 2017, a group of congregants has been working with Rabbi Hannah Goldstein to lay the groundwork for the newly formed Multiracial Sinai Committee.
+Since the fall of 2017, a group of congregants has been working with Rabbi Hannah Goldstein to lay the groundwork for Multiracial Sinai.

 By way of context, Temple Sinai has wholeheartedly embraced the Union of Reform Judaism’s 2017 resolution that both reaffirms our movement’s commitment to racial justice and commits the Reform movement to undertake transformative internal steps.
 Importantly, the resolution affirms our identity as a multiracial Reform Jewish community.
 Today, more than 10 percent of all Reform Jews identify as Jews of color, a term used to identify Jews whose family origins are originally in Africa, Asia, or Latin America.
 Jews of color may identify as Black, Latino, Asian American or as mixed heritage such as biracial or multiracial.
 Temple Sinai’s own membership reflects this diversity.